FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/architecture/group.md

 ![](../../../images/architecture/ledger.png)

 Then, data will be isolated with other groups.
-Every group runs consensus algorithm indepently or differently.
+Every group runs consensus algorithm independently or differently.
 Each ledger model contains three layers: Core, Access, Administration (from the bottom to the top).
 This three layers will cooperate to ensure stable operation of each group in FISCO BCOS platform.

 ## Core

 Core layer is responsible for inputing group data [block](../../tutorial/key_concepts.html#id3), block information, system table and execution result into data base.

 Storage is formed by two parts: State and AMDB.
 State contains MPTState and StorageState who store the status information of transactions.
 StorageState has higher performance than MPTState, but it doesn't store history records of block.
 AMDB opens accesses of select, commit and update and operates contract table, system table, user table.
-It is pluggable and adatable to multiple kinds of database.
+It is pluggable and adaptable to multiple kinds of database.
 Currently it adapts only to [LevelDB database](https://github.com/google/leveldb).
 In the future, mysql-based [AMDB](../storage/storage.md) will be integrated to the system.

 ![](../../../images/architecture/storage.png)